Skip to content

 What happens after the reset?

-Most people creep back toward their pre-reset spending.
-To keep the savings, move the saved amount into a separate savings or investment account during the reset so it's not sitting in the current account looking spendable.
+Many people drift back toward their pre-reset spending once the constraint lifts.
+One pattern some households use is to move the saved amount into a separate savings or investment account during the reset itself, so the surplus isn't sitting in the day-to-day account where it tends to feel spendable.

 Related Calculators